This is a 1-credit course.

-This one-credit course is a three-day onsite program.
-It will include orientation, an oral examination, and the final written comprehensive examination for completion of the MS degree requirements (see outline below).
-Students should register for this course in their final semester of their MS degree.
 The University of Florida requires that you are registered for the following number of credits during the term you are graduating: Summer term: 2 credit hours; Fall/Spring term: 3 credit hours.
-Because the Special Topics course is only 1 credit, you will need to be sure you meet the credit requirement as noted above.
+Since the Special Topics course is only 1 credit, you will need to be sure you meet the credit requirement as noted above.

 This course is scheduled to run each semester.
-Refer to Critical Dates for specific dates the course will be held each term.
-Students are required to pass this class in order to receive their MS degree.
+Refer to Critical Dates for specific dates the exams will be held each term.
+Students are required to pass this class (C grade or better) in order to receive their MS degree.

-- Day 2 – Morning: Essay paper, 3 hours; Afternoon: Short answer paper, 2 hours
+Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Multiple choice, 2 hours

 Distance Education and UF Online Students enjoy the same library privileges as on-campus students.